natenka/pyneng-book-en/docs/source/book/10_useful_functions/print.rst

         print(num)
         time.sleep(1)

-Try running the script and make sure the numbers are displayed once per second.
+Try running a script and make sure the numbers are displayed once per second.

 Now, a similar script but the numbers will appear in one line (print_nums_oneline.py file):